 Create a Backbone Virtual Circuit

-This article covers how to create a backbone virtual circuit.
+This page walks you through creating a backbone virtual circuit.
 For information on our other virtual circuit options, see:

 You need at least two provisioned ports to create a backbone connection.
 For more information, see Create a Port.